misterpalmer/ElectronicMedicalRecord/docs/agile.md

 Track progress:
 Use tools such as a task board or a burndown chart to visualize and track the team's progress during each sprint.
 This helps to ensure the team is

+Sprint 1: Basic Setup and User Registration
+Objective: Set up the development environment, create the smart contract structure, and implement user registration functions for both patients and doctors.
+Tasks:
+    Set up the development environment with Solidity, Remix, Ethereum, and Ganache.
+    Create the basic smart contract structure and data structures (e.g., structs for Patient, Doctor, and Medicine).
+    Implement the user registration functions for both patients and doctors (registerPatient and registerDoctor).
+    Implement the access control mechanisms (e.g., onlyDoctor and onlyPatient modifiers).
+    Test user registration functionality and access control.
+Deliverable: A functional smart contract with user registration for patients and doctors.

+Sprint 2: Patient Records and Disease Management
+Objective: Implement functions for managing patient records and diseases, as well as viewing patient data.
+Tasks:
+    Implement the functions to add and update patient data (e.g., addDisease, updatePatientDetails).
+    Implement the function to view patient data (viewPatientData).
+    Implement error handling and appropriate access control for these functions.
+    Test patient record management functionality.
+Deliverable: A smart contract with functions to manage patient records and diseases.

+Sprint 3: Medicine Management and Prescription
+Objective: Implement functions for managing medicines and prescriptions.
+Tasks:
+    Implement the functions to add and prescribe medicines (addMedicine and prescribeMedicine).
+    Implement the function to view medicine details (viewMedicineDetails).
+    Implement error handling and access control for medicine-related functions.
+    Test medicine management and prescription functionality.
+Deliverable: A smart contract with functions for medicine management and prescription.

+Sprint 4: Doctor-Patient Interactions and Final Integration
+Objective: Implement functions for doctor-patient interactions and integrate all functionalities into the final product.
+Tasks:
+    Implement the functions for doctors to view patient data and prescribed medicines (viewPatientDataByDoctor and viewPrescribedMedicineToPatient).
+    Implement the function to view doctor details (viewDoctorDetails).
+    Implement error handling and access control for doctor-patient interaction functions.
+    Test and integrate all functionalities.
+    Deploy the smart contract to the Ethereum network and host the dApp on a suitable blockchain instance.
+Deliverable: A fully functional blockchain-based EHR solution with proper access control, error handling, and adherence to best practices.